Five Tips for Starting Your Genealogy Research

 - Facilitates the ability to connect with others researching your line through messaging.

 The biggest caveat, especially for the beginner or new Ancestry.com user, is not to assume the information other users show for your ancestors is accurate.
-Consider what is shown and then go looking for proof.
+Consider what is shown in their family tree and then search for proof.

-Tip 2: Additional Online Subscriptions May Expand Your Search
+Tip 2: Additional Online Subscriptions Often Adds More Resources

-Two other internet resources I subscribe to are Fold3 and Newspapers.com.
+Two other Internet sources I subscribe to are Fold3 and Newspapers.com.
+These sites contain many historical resources from national databases for your family tree.

 Fold3 has military records, draft registration cards, and pension records.
 I found relatives’ physical descriptions, addresses, and occupations.
 The pension file for one ancestor from the Civil War included a copy of the handwritten note from his commander to his wife with the news of his death.